suneetk92/CryptoCurrencies_Price/README.md

 # Crypto

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+This project shows the current crypto currencies rates in a tabular form. `[Collecting data from coinmarketcap]`

 ## Development server